nomad-dormouse/mnist-digit-recognizer/README.md

    - Create the deployment directory

 2. **Configure deployment:**
-   Update the deployment configuration in `remote/deploy.sh`:
+   Update the deployment configuration in `.env`:
-   - Set your server IP
+   - Set your server IP in `REMOTE_HOST`
-   - Configure SSH key path
+   - Configure SSH key path in `SSH_KEY`
-   - Set database credentials
+   - Set database credentials if needed
    - Adjust other deployment settings as needed

 3. **Run the deployment script:**